forestgrape/coronavirus/2_biological/life-forms.md

 #### Organisms
 Many forms of life in the realm of eukaryotes on todays earth e.g. plants, fungi and animals, consists of different looking cells all clones from the same starting cell.
-These life forms are called organisms:

 > ###### Organism
 > Start out as a single cell with replicates.
 At some point the replicates differentiate into specialized cells having different appearances and tasks.